yaaminiv/yaaminiv.github.io/_posts/2017-05-30-DNR-Sample-Preparation-and-Sonication-Round3.md

  - Sonication must proceed sequentially (one sample sonicated, then another sonicated)
  - Cannot sonicate one sample immediately after it has already been sonicated
   - **MUST SONICATE REMAINING SAMPLES BEFORE RETURNING TO ONE SAMPLE**

+#### Step 10: Aliquot 11 µL of sample into a new tube
+- Contents from "prot" tube would go into corresponding "11 µL" tube

+Because the ethanol dry ice bath obscured some of the "prot" tube labels, Grace and I got mixed up when pipetting "prot" contents into the corresponding "11 µL" tube.
+Luckily, we were able to match them correctly!
+Having the "prot" and "11 µL" tubes be the same color really helped.
+O121, O99 and 049 now have 11 µL less protein than all of the other tubes.